FirmaChain/proof-of-creation-mintall/README.md

 ### Production Environment

-Build the project and start the production server:
+Use the following command to start the production server with PM2:

 ```bash
 yarn start:prod